-- Courtney Primary School is a slightly smaller than average primary school, currently with 7 single aged classes. - There are 12% pupils identified as School Support. - There are 3% pupils identified with an Education and Health Care Plan. - We have 15.3% of the school population on the SEN register.
-This is slightly above the national picture at 14.4%.
-The proportion of SEN pupils in the school, particularly those with an Education and Health Care Plan, has increased over the last three years. - We are housed in a modern building (built 2010) which is one level.
+- Courtney Primary School is a slightly smaller than average primary school, currently with 7 single aged classes. - We have 18% of the school population on the SEND register.
+This is slightly above the national picture at 14%.
+The proportion of SEND pupils in the school, particularly those with an Education and Health Care Plan, has increased over the last three years. - 14% of pupils are identified as School Support. - 3% of pupils are identified with an Education and Health Care Plan. - We are housed in a modern building (built in 2010) which is one level.
 All areas, including the outside areas, are accessible to children with gross motor and physical difficulties. - We have a Family Link Leader who can offer counselling for pupils, liaison between parents and school and signposting to other agencies.